Opening your search for yield to the closed-end fund market

 Additionally, a feature unique to closed-end funds allows them to frequently post higher yields than comparable mutual funds holding similar underlying assets: Unlike a mutual fund, which continually creates and redeems shares directly, closed-end funds typically issue a fixed number of shares that then trade in the secondary market.
 Depending on the level of demand for that fixed supply, a share of a closed-end fund may trade at a discount or premium to its net asset value (NAV), the value of the share's proportion of underlying assets minus liabilities.
 All else being equal, a share purchased at a discount increases the yield relative to what it would have been otherwise.
 It also creates the potential for greater capital appreciation if the discount subsequently narrows.

-According to the Investment Company Institute, the closed-end fund universe ended 2015 with its average share trading at a discount to NAV, which is not uncommon: By asset class, the average discount ranged from 4.6% for municipal bond funds to 11.9% for global/international equity funds.2 More recent data from Morningstar revealed that 74% of all closed-end funds on U.S. stock exchanges traded at a discount with a median discount of 5.84%.
-For historical context, the median discount for closed end funds over the past 15 years has averaged 5.1%.4 While some of the discounts within that universe have since narrowed, there is no guarantee that a closed-end fund share discount will ever converge to NAV or swing to a premium.
+According to the Investment Company Institute, the closed-end fund universe ended 2015 with its average share trading at a discount to NAV, which isn't uncommon: By asset class, the average discount ranged from 4.6% for municipal bond funds to 11.9% for global/international equity funds.2 More recent data from Morningstar revealed that 74.0% of all closed-end funds on U.S. stock exchanges traded at a discount, with a median discount of 5.8%.
+For historical context, the median discount for closed-end funds over the past 15 years has averaged 5.1%.4 While some of the discounts within that universe have since narrowed, there's no guarantee that a closed-end fund share discount will ever converge to NAV or swing to a premium.
 However, many closed-end fund sponsors can and do take steps in an effort to reduce discounts; these measures can include raising the distribution target, share repurchase (or buyback) plans, and periodic tender offers to allow existing shareholders to redeem at NAV.